28 August 2023

 Remote Sensing Scientist, EUMETSAT

-EUMETSAT is also delivering data to Copernicus from the Sentinel-6 and Jason-3 ocean altimetry satellites.
-EUMETSAT operates and delivers data from Copernicus Sentinel-6, which is co-funded by the European Commission, ESA, EUMETSAT and the USA, through NASA and NOAA.
+EUMETSAT is also delivering data to Copernicus from the Copernicus Sentinel-6 Michael Freilich and Jason-3 ocean altimetry satellites.
+The Copernicus Sentinel-6 mission is co-funded by the European Commission, ESA, EUMETSAT and the USA, through NASA and NOAA.

 Jason-3 is the fourth in the series of US/European ocean altimetry satellites that together have built up a time series of global mean sea level that dates back to 1992.